 Quieter times are a bit of a double-edged sword for small business owners.
 When you are busy you yearn for a quiet week, so you can finally feel in charge again and get everything settled down.

-1. Boost Your Marketing
+1. Boost your marketing

-Especially in quiet times we have to be even more active when it comes to attracting new business.
+Especially in quiet times, we have to be even more active when it comes to attracting new business.
 Counter-intuitive as it may be when your bank account looks a little lost and you don’t know when the next cash comes in.

-You can either use service providers like Itison to communicate your discount to their vast audience or your own marketing channels to announce your latest deal.
+You can either use service providers like Itison to communicate your discount to their vast audience.
+Or you can use your own marketing channels to announce your latest deal.
 Use social media and your company newsletter for competitions, early bird specials or previews of the next release.

 This also applies to your marketing: Quieter times are the best time to finally revamp that website of yours, review last months’ activities and start planning for the rest of the year.

 And when you’ve got that big event or marketing campaign coming up in a few months’ time, getting started early will save you time later on when business gets back to normal again.
 Use the time to prepare for busier times.

 Quieter times are the perfect opportunity to recharge, to get away from the company for a few days and come back well-rested and with fresh ideas.

 Your business relies on you to take the reins and be at your best all the time so make sure to look after yourself.
-If you are on your own, make sure to inform suppliers and clients and get the out-of-office email ready.
+If you are on your own, simply inform suppliers and clients and get the out-of-office email ready.

 If you are interested in reading more about this topic, have a look at these: